HEAD >>>>>>> master

 The MediaStreamTrack.kind

-attribute MUST return the string "audio
+attribute MUST return the string "audio" if the object’s

 the corresponding track is or was a video track, and a user-agent